Old Harry's Game: Music

 The opening and closing themes for each episode are taken from Christopher Young's soundtrack for the 1987 horror film Hellraiser ("Resurrection").
+There are also uses of the cues "Reunion" and "The Lament Configuration" from the same score.
 The episodes also make use of "Ave Satani" from Jerry Goldsmith's 1976 soundtrack to The Omen.

 Audiobooks

 Originally, two volumes of CDs, "Volume One" and "Volume Two" were released in 1999 and 2003, collecting selected episodes from series 1–4.
 From the 2002 Christmas Special onwards, the series were released on CD shortly after the broadcasts.
 In 2008 and 2009, the BBC finally went back and released series 1–4 in their entirety.
 The 2012 Olympics specials have been released via download on AudioGO but remain unreleased on CD.